Mexico’s president sends letter congratulating Biden

 MEXICO CITY (AP) — Mexican President Andrés Manuel López Obrador said Tuesday he sent a letter of congratulations to U.S. President-elect Jose Biden, becoming one of the last world leaders to do so.

 López Obrador said Tuesday he intentionally waited until the Electoral College vote before writing Biden.
-The one-page letter contained an implicit warning against getting involved in Mexico’s internal affairs.
+The brief letter contained an implicit warning against getting involved in Mexico’s internal affairs.

-But the letter also held out a seeming offer that Mexico might continue to act as a buffer against waves of migrants seeking to reach the United States, a role Mexico took on partly at the urging of Trump.
+But the letter also held out a seeming, tentative offer that Mexico might continue to act as a buffer against waves of migrants seeking to reach the United States, a role Mexico took on partly at the urging of Trump.

 “I also want to express my recognition of your stance in favor of migrants from Mexico and the rest of the world, which will allow us to continue with plans to promote development and welfare in southeastern Mexico and the countries of Central America,” López Obrador wrote.